valentyna-antoniuk/valentyna-site/README.md

 ## 🚀 Goal

 This project serves as a personal portfolio and a showcase of my skills as a Front-End Developer.
-It is designed to demonstrate my proficiency in modern web technologies, best practices, and my approach to building scalable and user-friendly applications.
+It is designed to demonstrate proficiency in modern web technologies, best practices, and approach to building scalable and user-friendly applications.

 ## 🧞 Commands